ThomasHepworth/PersonalDevTools/blog/src/data/blog/books/dorian_gray.md

 ## The making of a narcissist

-There's a hinge point in the novel where it stops being conversational temptation and becomes lived corruption.
-The early chapters still feel like youth in spring, but only through Basil's eyes.
-He paints Dorian as unspoilt and redeemable, as if beauty itself is evidence.
-The tragedy is that the corruption is already spreading, almost as soon as Lord Henry starts speaking.
+The opening chapters are bright only in the way a room is bright before the smoke shows.
+Dorian looks unspoilt, but that is mostly Basil’s devotion talking.
+Basil treats beauty like proof of goodness.
+Lord Henry treats it like permission.
+And Dorian, almost at once, starts to tilt towards him.

 But even early on, there is a sinister tone.
 A looming, insidious evil you can sense growing within him.
 You see the first shattering of his innocence when his soul first detaches.
 A momentary fracture, and then the crack becomes a seam.

-Lord Henry is the catalyst, obviously.
+Lord Henry is the catalyst.
 The devil on the shoulder.
 The snake in the garden.
 And Wilde basically tells you what influence really is.

 <figure class="pull-quote">
   <blockquote>